golemcloud/golem/api-gateway-examples/README.md

 ## Alternate and easier workflow using OpenAPI Spec

-If we have an OpenAPI spec of the backend services, with a few additional information relating to worker-bridge and Tyk, we can use the same to register with worker-bridge and API Gateway.
+If we have an OpenAPI spec of the backend services, with a few additional information relating to worker-service and Tyk, we can use the same to register with worker-service and API Gateway.

 ### Step 1: Registration with worker-bridge